 Are elementary students too young to participate?

-The pilot summer school program at Barcroft Elementary showed 40 of 100 summer school students participated in twice weekly testing for one month.
-They did great!
+The pilot summer school program at Barcroft Elementary enrolled 40 of 100 summer school students.
+Each student participated in twice weekly testing for one month and they did a great job!
+Our laboratory specializes in developing pediatric diagnostics and many of our staff have experience working with young kids.

 What day will the testing team be at my child's school?